E S Fraga: Jacaranda blog

 end

 Once defined as an objective function, it can be used anywhere in Jacaranda where an objective function is allowed.
-This includes, for instance, the genetic algorithm classes described in an earlier blog entry.
+This includes, for instance, the genetic algorithm classes.
 The evolution of the solutions obtained by this genetic algorithm for this problem is illustrated in this figure:

 The commands to generate this plot are created automatically by Jacaranda and placed in the org-mode formatted output file.